-According to the INTERLACE trial, patients with LACC who received induction chemotherapy followed by standard chemoradiation had impressive outcomes compared to those who received standard chemoradiation alone.
-Following a median follow-up of 67 months, the five-year PFS was 72% in the induction chemotherapy plus CRT group and 64% in the CRT-alone group (HR 0.65; 95% CI, 0.46-0.91; P = 0.013).
-The five-year OS was 80% in the induction chemotherapy group vs 72% in the CRT-alone group (HR 0.60; 95% CI, 0.40-0.91; P = 0.015) [59].
+According to the INTERLACE trial, patients with LACC who received induction chemotherapy followed by standard chemoradiation against standard chemoradiation alone had impressive outcomes.
+Following a median follow-up of 67 months, the 5-year PFS between the groups receiving induction chemotherapy and chemoradiotherapy was 72% and 64%, respectively (HR 0.65, 95% CI 0.46-0.91, p = 0.013).
+The group receiving induction chemotherapy and chemoradiotherapy had an 80% 5-year OS, while the group receiving chemoradiotherapy alone had a 72% 5-year OS (HR 0.60, 95% CI 0.40-0.91, p = 0.015).(59).

-Neoadjuvant immunotherapy is a developing strategy in the treatment of many cancers, and this approach could also lead to similar breakthroughs in CC [60].
+Neoadjuvant immunotherapy is a developing strategy in the treatment of many cancers, and this approach could also lead to similar breakthroughs in CC (60).

-Neoadjuvant camrelizumab plus chemotherapy is being investigated in patients with LACC (IB3 to IIB/IIIC1, PD-L1 positive, with a tumor diameter >4 cm) in the NACI study (NCT04516616), a single-arm, phase II clinical trial.
-Patients who had a complete or partial response underwent major surgery, whereas those with progressive or stable disease received concomitant CRT.
-At the data cutoff, the median follow-up was 11 months, and the ORR was 98% (95% CI, 92-100).
-No serious adverse events were reported [61].
-Immune-based neoadjuvant chemotherapy (NACT) is currently being studied in two additional trials.
-The first is the NCT04799639 trial, which recruited patients with stage IB3 and IIA2 CC to receive NACT consisting of paclitaxel, cisplatin, and sintilimab (a PD-1 inhibitor) for three cycles prior to undergoing radical surgery.
-The ORR was 95%, and as of the data cutoff in February 2024, 33% of patients had achieved a pathological complete response.
-The anticipated date of study completion is March 2026 [62].
-Notably, all these neoadjuvant immunotherapy trials are reporting high response rates (\approx 95% or higher), suggesting the potential of this strategy to shrink tumors prior to surgery.
-However, longer follow-up is needed to determine whether this translates into improved survival.
+Neoadjuvant camrelizumab plus chemotherapy is being investigated in patients with LACC (IB3 to IIB/IIIC1, PD-L1 positive, with a tumor diameter ≥4 cm) in the NACI study (NCT04516616), a single-arm, phase II clinical trial.
+Patients who had a complete or partial response underwent major surgery, whereas those with progressing or stable disease received concomitant chemoradiotherapy.
+At the data cutoff, the median follow-up was 11 months, and the ORR was 98% (95% CI 92-100).
+No serious adverse events occurred (61).
+The immune-based neoadjuvant therapy is currently being studied in two further trials.
+The first is the NCT04799639 trial, which recruited patients with stage IB3 and IIA2 CC on neoadjuvant chemotherapy consisting of paclitaxel, cisplatin, and sintilimab (PD-1 inhibitor), for three cycles before undergoing radical surgery.
+The ORR was 95%, and by the data cutoff in February 2024, 33% of patients had achieved the pathological complete response.
+The anticipated date of study completion is March 2026 (62).
+Notably, all these neoadjuvant immunotherapy trials are reporting high response rates (≈95% or higher), hinting at the potential of this strategy to shrink tumors pre-surgery.
+Longer follow-up is needed to see if this translates to better survival.

-The MITO CERV 3 trial (NCT04238988), a phase II, singlearm, multicenter study, is the second to investigate the use of pembrolizumab in combination with carboplatin and paclitaxel as neoadjuvant therapy for LACC (stages IB2-IIB, PD-L1positive tumors).
-Maintenance therapy with pembrolizumab was administered to patients after surgery if there was no disease progression.
-The study is ongoing, and results are awaited $\begin{bmatrix} 63 \end{bmatrix}$.
+The MITO CERV 3 trial (NCT04238988), a phase II, single-arm, multicenter study, is the second one investigating the use of pembrolizumab in combination with carboplatin and paclitaxel as neoadjuvant therapy for LACC (stages IB2-IIB, PD-L1-positive tumors).
+Maintenance therapy with pembrolizumab was given to patients after the surgery if there was no disease progression.
+The study is ongoing, and results are awaited (63).